GhoulBoii/arch-installer/README.md

 ## Usage

-Get the latest archlinux [ISO](https://archlinux.org/download/) and flash it on a usb with [Ventoy](https://github.com/ventoy/Ventoy) (Recommended) or [Balena Etcher](https://github.com/balena-io/etcher).
+Get the latest [Arch Linux ISO](https://archlinux.org/download/) and flash it on a USB with [Ventoy](https://github.com/ventoy/Ventoy) (Recommended) or [Balena Etcher](https://github.com/balena-io/etcher).
 Then run the following commands when you boot into the live environment:
 ```
 pacman -Sy git
 git clone https://github.com/ghoulboii/arch-installer